 - Mix together the pumpkin puree, vanilla and molasses.
 Add a little almond milk if needed to make a homogeneous mixture.

 - Add the pumpkin puree mixture to the rice and milk mixture along with the sugar and stir well to mix.
 Don't add all the sugar at once-- add about half a cup and then add a little at a time, adjusting to your taste.

 - Continue to cook the pudding, stirring frequently, until most of the almond milk has evaporated.
 This should take about 30-45 minutes more.
 You want a slightly runny mixture at the end because puddings firm up as they stand.
 Stir in the cashew cream at the very end.

 - Remove the pudding to a bowl, cover with a plastic wrap, and chill.
 To serve, ladle into bowls, sprinkle a little brown sugar on top and garnish with toasted almond slivers.

-More vegan puddings:
+More vegan pudding recipes: